Lack of social proof at key junctures. Not enough FOMO to add to cart immediately. Unclear product descriptions. And much, much more.

 This app works to control third-party app scripts while compressing your website images to improve site speed considerably.

-Alongside, it also generates speed and SEO reports while offering critical suggestions on aspects that need fixing.
+Alongside, it also generates speed and SEO reports and offers critical suggestions on aspects that need fixing.

 Transcy

-Its auto translate feature ensures high intent pages such as checkout is available to the customer in a language of their preference (based on location).
+Its auto translate feature ensures high intent pages such as checkout are available to the customer in a language of their preference (based on location).

 AVADA SEO Suite